celliott/docker-sparkleformation/README.md

 #docker-aws

-A docker container for aws tooling
+A docker container for running SparkleFormation

 Create .awsrc
 ---